pulibrary/dls-handbook/issues.md

 1. Create the Github issue.
 Include as much information as possible.
 1. Add a "Sudden Priority" justification section.
 This should include how staff's work is being impacted and why there are no suitable workarounds.
-   Please also include how urgent the priority is - can it wait until a couple weeks until the next planning meeting, or must it be done immediately?
+   Please also include how urgent the priority is - can it wait a couple weeks until the next planning meeting, or must it be done immediately?
 1. Add the "sudden-priority" label to the issue.
 1. Send a message in Slack to the "digital_library" channel so DLS knows to